vighneshiyer/vighneshiyer.com/content/research/blog/2025_12-nvidia_hollows_out_groq/index.md

 Compare the TPU with the LPU.
 Remove the HBM.
 Make the datapaths even more fixed.
 Scale things up (vector length = 320 elements).
 Make all latencies deterministic.
 Add C2C links which are also deterministic.
 Go all the way with floorplan-driven archiccture.
 As I said, extreme vision of floorplan-driven arch.

+In the traditional architecture view, you start with a principled architecture that is designed to bridge applications via a compiler to the arch.
+Then the uArch and floorplan / physical design makes the human-engineered arch feasible.
+In the Brave New World of "co-designed" architectures, you ideally go backwards: first the floorplan and feasibility checks and then the uArch and then the arch only supports what is physically feasible and the compiler handles the rest.

 ### The Superlane

 Attach my paper and analysis here